chaomonica/docs-tap/scst-scan/app-scanning-beta.hbs.md

 During scanning:

-- The `ImageVulnerabilityScan` then creates a [Tekton PipelineRun](https://tekton.dev/docs/pipelines/pipelineruns/) which instantiates a Pipeline.
+- The `ImageVulnerabilityScan` creates a [Tekton PipelineRun](https://tekton.dev/docs/pipelines/pipelineruns/) which instantiates a Pipeline.
 The Pipeline Spec specifies the tasks `workspace-setup-task`, `scan-task`, and `publish-task` to set up the workspace and environment configuration, run a scan, and publish results to an OCI compliant registry.
 - Each Task contains steps which execute commands to achieve the goal of the Task.
 - The PipelineRun creates corresponding TaskRuns for every Task in the Pipeline and executes them.
 - A Tekton Sidecar as a [no-op sidecar](https://github.com/tektoncd/pipeline/blob/main/cmd/nop/README.md#stopping-sidecar-containers) triggers Tekton's injected sidecar cleanup.